Conwaj24/ca304-routing/README.txt

 Part 3 is not done

 EXTRAS:
 Because I decided to make a wholistic implementation first and worry about the spec afterwards, there are a lot of little features that never ended up being used, mostly things to increase robustness like validity checks and self-correction.
 Though none especially stand out as candidates.
 I can't even say my object-oriented design is especially worthy of praise.
 One thing I am proud of is my solution to part 2: I managed to fit in three *disgusting* lines, what others used an external dependancy for.
 Eight list comprehensions, two joins, and a format in three lines!
+So I decided for my extra that I would make this a one line function (using lambdas which, I know, is cheating).
+Please enjoy/despair.